km-neuron/mentor-handbook/software-engineering/week-1/README.md

 ## Learning Objectives

-- Understand daily activities as a software engineer.
-  - Able to formulate algorithm to solve a problem.
-  - Able to create pseudocode for simple application.
-  - Understand how networking works in the context of web application
-    - Able to identify parts of a URI
-    - Able to access website by port

 - Able to use tools commonly used by software engineer.
   - Able to use Unix based terminal
     - Know the directory he/she is working on